-A pass in The Microbial World 2 is required for entry into Molecular Microbiology 3, for Biotechnology 3, or for the Biotechnology Honours programme.
+Passes in ODL1 and MGC1 are required for entry into The Microbial World 2.
+Also, a pass in The Microbial World 2 or a B grade in Microorganisms, Infection and Immunity 2 is required for entry into Molecular Microbiology 3, for Biotechnology 3, or for the Biotechnology Honours programme.

 The Microbial World 2 provides valuable foundational material to support other third year courses, such as Molecular Genetics 3, Genomes & Genomics 3, Molecular Cell Biology 3, and Applied Plant Biology 3.
 Thus, it is recommended for Honours programmes in Molecular Genetics, Genetics, Molecular Biology, Cell Biology and Plant Science.

-We aim to provide the following skill-base: Good microbial practice and bacterial characterisation, knowledge and understanding of the subject matter, report writing, and analytical skills, including data analysis, literature exploration and appraisal.
+We aim to provide the following skill-base: Good microbial practice, knowledge and understanding of the subject matter, report writing, and analytical skills, including data analysis, literature exploration and appraisal.
 The course will be assessed as follows:

 Entry Requirements (not applicable to Visiting Students)